Substance Use Disorder Treatment Funding

 The total amount of funding employees receive cannot exceed the estimated cost of treatment, up to a maximum of $8,000.

-The Substance Abuse Treatment Funding program is open to employees who meet the following criteria:
+The Substance Use Disorder Treatment Funding program is open to employees who meet the following criteria:

 - Regular full- and part-time employees, at work or in receipt of long term disability or Short Term Illness and Injury Plan benefits, or